 9. Where do I put the little seedling pot once I’ve planted the seeds?

-Ideally in the collector’s tray which is specifically made for the seed pots ($4 from Woolworths, while stocks last, limit of 3 per person per transaction).
+You could use the collector’s tray which is specifically made for the seed pots ($4 from Woolworths, while stocks last, limit of five per person per transaction).
 Or put the pot on a clean saucer and in a light, warm place.
 Check the soil in the morning and at night to ensure it’s not too dry.
 Try to keep the soil just moist all the time.
 Once a little plant appears, a seed has germinated!

 After germination you can find instructions on the inside of the Woolworths Discovery Garden seedling cardboard wrapper or at woolworths.com.au/discoverygarden.
 Make sure you don’t leave your little seedling pot anywhere too damp otherwise you might experience mould or little mushrooms starting to appear during the germination process.